“ A narrative is a storied or narrative way of believing something” — C.G. Jung in Jung on Christianity.

 There exists a deep correlation or accord between what we believe and the myth we live by.
 Beliefs are what shape and contours our habits of thought, attitudes, and feelings.
 When any of these human responses are allowed to bake into our daily life, they become immensely difficult to dislodge.
 At times we live out beliefs and the myth that contains them well past their expiration date on the shelf.
 Beliefs, like myths, are metaphors for the way we negotiate the external world to create coherence between it and our interior lives.

-In the lecture and subsequent writing retreat, we will
+In this lecture we will

 - Explore some of our most prominent core beliefs